AntonSol919/www.linkspace.dev/about.md

 Linkspace is currently an unfunded project.
 I do other stuff to make a living and won't be available all the time.

-Contact me directly at <AntonSol919@gmail.com> if you're interested in supporting the project.
+Contact me directly at <sol@linkspace.dev> if you're interested in supporting the project.

 ## Trademark

 linkspace is a trademark of R.A.I.T.
-Solutions.
+Solutions in the European Union.